Norway: Second World War

 Many Norwegians and persons of Norwegian descent joined the Allied forces as well as the Free Norwegian Forces.
 In June 1940, a small group had left Norway following their king to Britain.
 This group included 13 ships, five aircraft, and 500 men from the Royal Norwegian Navy.
-By the end of the war, the force had grown to 58 ships and 7,500 men in service in the Royal Norwegian Navy, 5 squadrons of aircraft (including Spitfires, Sunderland flying boats and Mosquitos) in the newly formed Norwegian Air Force, and land forces including the Norwegian Independent Company 1 and 5 Troop as well as No. 10 Commandos.
+By the end of the war, the force had grown to 58 ships and 7,500 men in service in the Royal Norwegian Navy, 5 squadrons of aircraft in the newly formed Norwegian Air Force, and land forces including the Norwegian Independent Company 1 and 5 Troop as well as No. 10 Commandos.

-During the five years of German occupation, Norwegians built a resistance movement which fought the German occupation forces with both civil disobedience and armed resistance including the destruction of Norsk Hydro's heavy water plant and stockpile of heavy water at Vemork, which crippled the German nuclear programme (see: Norwegian heavy water sabotage).
-More important to the Allied war effort, however, was the role of the Norwegian Merchant Marine.
-At the time of the invasion, Norway had the fourth-largest merchant marine fleet in the world.
+During German occupation, Norwegians built a resistance movement which incorporated civil disobedience and armed resistance including the destruction of Norsk Hydro's heavy water plant and stockpile of heavy water at Vemork, which crippled the German nuclear programme.
+More important to the Allied war effort, however, was the role of the Norwegian Merchant Marine, the fourth-largest merchant marine fleet in the world.
 It was led by the Norwegian shipping company Nortraship under the Allies throughout the war and took part in every war operation from the evacuation of Dunkirk to the Normandy landings.
-Every December Norway gives a Christmas tree to the United Kingdom as thanks for the British assistance during the Second World War.
-A ceremony takes place to erect the tree in London's Trafalgar Square.
+Every December Norway gives a Christmas tree to the United Kingdom as thanks for the British assistance during the war.

-Svalbard was not occupied by German troops, but Germany secretly established a meteorological station there in 1944; the crew was stranded after the general capitulation in May 1945 and were rescued by a Norwegian seal hunter on 4 September.
-They were the last German soldiers to surrender in WW2.
+Svalbard was not occupied by German troops, but Germany secretly established a meteorological station there in 1944.